Last updated on March 27th, 2022

 Get Paid to Catch Invasive Fish – Really?

 You can certainly join in on the action and enjoy the monetary benefits.
 Asian Carp are good to eat and some fish plants and even restaurants will gladly pay you for your catch.
-The Illinois department of Natural resources also pays selected commercial fishing teams to catch as many Carp as they possibly can and the remuneration can be very rewarding.
+The Illinois Department of Natural resources also pays selected commercial fishing teams to catch as many Carp as possible, and the remuneration can be very rewarding.

 Snakeheads, yet another invasive fish species, are reaping havoc in many ecosystems leading governments to offer incentives for catching and destroying these fish.
 In the past, The Maryland Department of Natural Resources has offered a $200 gift card to Bass pro shops if a fisherman hooked and killed a snakehead.

 Lionfish derbies are a common event in sports fishing.
-Florida Fish and Wildlife Conservation Commission have many programs to encourage the catching of lionfish.
-These are invasive species that seriously threaten native species and habitat.
+The Florida Fish and Wildlife Conservation Commission has many programs to encourage the catching of lionfish.
+These are invasive species that seriously threaten native species and habitats.

-Commercial harvesters, divers and anglers are encouraged to remove as many lionfish as possible from Florida waters.
+Commercial harvesters, divers, and anglers are encouraged to remove as many lionfish as possible from Florida waters.
 Lionfish, while a threat to native species, are a delicacy in many restaurants and they will gladly buy your catch.
-The FFWCC maintain a list of Florida wholesale dealers wanting to buy Lionfish and there are no daily limits on your catch.
+The FFWCC maintains a list of Florida wholesale dealers wanting to buy Lionfish and there are no daily limits on your catch.

-If you want some extra cash while enjoying your fishing activities, check out your local area marine conservation for details on programs and incentives offered in your area.
+If you want some extra cash while enjoying your fishing activities, check out your local wildlife and marine conservation agencies for details on programs and incentives offered in your area.
 Better than the cash, is that you will be making an invaluable contribution to the preservation and protection of valuable marine resources for generations to come.

 Have you fished any invasive species or have something to add?
 We’d like to hear your input.